From Portals to Ecosystems: Building a Patient-Centric Digital Health Platform

 2. Interoperability as a Core Capability

-• Acute, community, mental health, and social care
+The full end-to-end, or overall scope of treatment, from Acute, community, mental health, to social care

-Interoperability is not an integration project — it is a platform principle.
+Interoperability is not a mere integration project; it is a platform principle.

 3. Intelligence Embedded, Not Bolted On